 The definition of a foodie is: “a person who has an ardent or refined interest in food and alcoholic beverages.
 A foodie seeks new food experiences as a hobby rather than simply eating out of convenience or hunger.”
 Wikipedia.
 In other words, foodies are hobbyists who actively pursue new and specific foods for fun, not to simply fill their bellies.

 If you’re the type of person who will go on a road trip or travel far distances just to try a specific dish or trendy food (and especially if you insist on taking photos of said food) you are very much a foodie.
 If you dedicate an entire vacation to enjoying all the best eats of that region, you are undoubtedly a foodie.

 However, if you don’t relate to this, but still have a special place in your heart for food, one of the following descriptors may be better suited for you.

 On the other hand, food lovers are people who simply love food.
 “Food lover” is an all-encompassing term that includes food enthusiasts of all types, no matter what drives their interests.

 Comedian Jim Gaffigan has made it clear that he is a food lover, but not a foodie: “[I’m] somebody who wants the closest best burger.
 I admire and I’m jealous of some foodies’ culinary escapades but I’ve got five kids and I do stand-up every night, so I’m not somebody that can go out to dinner and go on these foodie adventures.
 I mean, I would like to, but I don’t even get to go out to dinner as much as I’d like.”
-Thus, a foodie is a type of food lover, but a food lover may not necessarily be a foodie…just as a basketball player is a type of athlete, but an athlete may not necessarily be a basketball player.
+Do you love to eat food?
+You’re a food lover.
+It’s as simple as that.